uroybd/AdventOfCode/README.md

 This repository contains my solutions to the [Advent of Code](https://adventofcode.com/) challenges.

+## Benchmarking Methodology

+All benchmarks include the full end-to-end execution time, measured by running the test harness 100 times and taking the median.
+This includes:
+- Test process startup overhead (~1ms)
+- File I/O to read input
+- Solution computation
+- Test framework teardown

+The measurements are consistent and useful for comparing different approaches, though absolute times are higher than pure computation benchmarks would show.

 ## Year 2025 - Runtime

 *Benchmarks run on: Apple M1 Pro (Release mode, median of 100 runs)*